Strong valid inequalities for a class of concave submodular minimization problems under cardinality constraints

 \section{Concluding Remarks}

 In this paper, we tackle the cardinality-constrained concave submodular minimization problem \eqref{prob:cc_concave_sub_min} with two distinct weights.
 We propose three classes of strong valid linear inequalities, namely the lifted-EPIs, the lower-SIs and the higher-SIs, for the convex hull of the epigraph for the objective function with a cardinality constraint.
 These inequalities are computationally effective when incorporated in a branch-and-cut framework as demonstrated by our experiments on a cardinality-constrained mean-risk optimization problem.
 We further show that the proposed inequalities, together with a single additional inequality and trivial inequalities, fully describe $\conv{\mathcal{P}^2_k}$ when the cardinality upper bound $k$ is set to two.
-Next we include a few final remarks about possible extensions of the result presented in this paper, as well as the future exploration directions and the associated challenges.\\
+Moreover, the proposed inequalities give rise to valid inequalities for the multi-weighted instances and can be applied in mixed-binary conic optimization.
+Next we include a few final remarks about the future exploration directions and the associated challenges. \\